hairizuanbinnoorazman/blog/content/posts/20260125_learningsFromUsingClaudeCode.md

 We can setup a 4 screen iterm on mac os to run 4 different process run at one go

-This allows faster code or output generation but it show bottlenecks in different place - which in this case - that would be at the pull request stage
+This allows faster code or output generation but it show bottlenecks in different place - which in this case - that would be at the pull request

+## Keep Claude Code coding harness updated consistently

+Claude code improves at high speed over the past few weeks.
+Some of the latest and greatest feature simply get introduce very recently (beginning of this year).
+Some interesting examples of such concepts would be:

+- Skills (A differentiated approach to mcp tooling - progressive disclosure)
+- Task management
+- Swarms

+I'm still struggling to keep up with all the things that is happening in the market